aanarchy/delta/README.md

 Run the scanner in the terminal: python3 scanner_video.py

-You can then show any qr code to the camera.
+You can then show any qr code to the camera and it will display the encrypted message.

 ### To do: